 None of us built our churches or our homes to provide for social distancing expectations.
-In a practical sense, what that means is that very few churches or homes have rooms large enough to accommodate a group when allowing 6 feet of distance between people (or family groups).
+In a practical sense, what that means is that very few churches or homes have rooms large enough to accommodate large groups.
+This is especially true when we need to allow 6 feet of distance between people (or family groups).

 Allow me to illustrate.
 Most people are 18-24 inches wide.
-Adding six feet to my left, right, and in front of me means that five people would barely fit into a 10’x10′ room, seated in an X-shape.
-It takes a 12’x12′ room for nince people if there are four couples.
-And they would have to walk in one at a time and take the seats in the order listed (or similar).
+Adding 6′ to my left, right, and front means that five people would barely fit into a 10’x10′ room.
+And it would require seating in an X-shape.
+It takes a 12’x12′ room for nine people if there are four couples.
+And they have to walk in one at a time and take the seats in the order listed (or similar).
 The person in the middle might be the teacher or the last one in the corner next to the door.
 See illustrations.

 Social Distance for a Larger Room

-On average, few churches have larger rooms like these I am about to illustrate (except the largest churches), unless they are multi-use spaces like fellowship halls.
+On average, few but the largest of churches have larger rooms like these I am about to illustrate.
+If rooms are available, they tend to be multi-use spaces like fellowship halls, gyms, or sanctuaries.
 A room that is 10’x20′ only adds 3 more people–another in the middle and two in corners (not illustrated).
-A room that is 18’x18′ can accommodate 9 people, and they would have to enter in the order listed (or similar).
+A room that is 18’x18′ can accommodate 9 people.
+They would have to enter in the order listed (or similar).
 A room that is 22’x22′ with a mixture of individuals and couples could accommodate thirteen.
-The teacher could sit anywhere but someone would need to let those entering know which seat they need to take and the order exiting the room.
+The teacher could sit anywhere.
+But someone would need to assign seats to arrivers and the state the order of exiting the room.
 See illustrations.